Make Method Static

 The Make Method Static refactoring converts an instance method to a static one and automatically corrects all calls, implementations and overridings of the method.

-- If the method references any of the containing class fields, you have following options:
+- If the method references any of the containing class fields, do one of the following:

 - If the method does not contain any references to fields or instance variables, you should only specify whether you want to replace instance qualifiers with class references.